YeDawa/DumpSync/README.md

 - The tool requires read and write permissions in the directory set for `backup_path`.
 - The MySQL database must be accessible for the dump to proceed.
 - It is recommended to test the initial configuration to ensure that parameters are correct and the backup executes as expected.

+### Wahts New

+- Added support for new environment variables for connection.
+- Added support for `DROP TABLE IF EXISTS` in the dump file.